-The combined Columbia-Barnard Mathematics Department consists of 48 faculty members (28 senior, 20 junior), 18 adjunct professors, 14 Post-Doctoral Research Fellows and Scientists, and 59 PhD students.
-In addition, each year we have many short-term and long-term visitors that contribute to the intellectual activity of the department.
+The combined Columbia-Barnard Mathematics Department currently consists of 51 faculty members (30 senior, 21 junior), 18 adjunct professors, 12 Post-Doctoral Research Fellows and Scientists, and 57 PhD students.
+In addition, each year we have many short-term and long-term visitors that contribute to the intellectual life of the department.

 - Algebraic Geometry